William C. Stone: Founding SS&C Technologies

 By 1986, Stone had saved up about $20,000 from his time working at KPMG.
-That year, the then 30-year-old Stone left his job to start SS&C out of the basement of his house.
+That year, the then 30-year-old Stone left his job to start SS&C out of his garage.
 The company launched with just four employees but quickly grew to 17 the next year before more than doubling in 1988.

-Over the next decade, SS&C Technologies grew to reach revenues of $18 million from the sales and development of software for financial institutions.6 SS&C Technologies’ clients included asset managers, bankers and insurers who were looking to manage their books digitally.
+Over the next decade, SS&C Technologies grew to reach revenues of $18 million from the sales and development of software for financial institutions.
+SS&C Technologies’ clients included asset managers, bankers and insurers who were looking to manage their books digitally.

 SS&C Technologies went public in 1996 with Stone navigating the firm's initial public offering (IPO).
 His next big challenge came at the turn of the century when the dot-com bust sent ripples throughout the economy.
 In response, Stone took the company private in 2005.

-Stone took the company public for the second time on March 2010.
+Stone took the company public for the second time in March 2010.

 Stone is CEO and Chairman of the Board of Directors at SS&C Technologies (as of March 2019).
 Stone has also held various other titles while at the company's helm.